matt-presti/matt-presti.github.io/about.md

 ## About Me

-I'm a Computer Science student with a unique background combining technical expertise and real-world management experience from my time in healthcare operations.
-What sets me apart is my proven leadership abilities, strong communication skills, and passion for collaborative problem-solving.

-When I'm not coding, you'll find me exploring Colorado's outdoors through skiing, mountain biking, white-water rafting, and other adventures.
-This love for outdoor challenges keeps me energized and provides the perfect balance to long development sessions.
+I'm a Computer Science student with an interesting path that brought me to tech through healthcare and the outdoors.
+I really enjoy working with people and have found that my experience in healthcare management has given me a different perspective on teamwork and communication.
+I'm genuinely fascinated by how technology can help improve our livelihood, our understanding of the world, and our ability to connect with eachother in meaningful ways.

+I previously worked as a fly fishing guide which was an incredible experience that taught me a lot about patience, connecting with people, and the joy of shared experiences.
+These days, I love the challenge of building applications and figuring out how different pieces of code work together.

+When I'm not at my computer, I'm usually seeking adventures in the Colorado mountains whether that's fishing, skiing, mountain biking, rafting, or hiking.
+Outdoor recreation has always been an integral part of my life and my basis for maintaining balance and connection.

 ## Purpose & Goals

 This website serves multiple purposes:
-- **Document my technical growth** and learning process
+- **Document my technical growth and learning process**
-- **Showcase my development approach** and problem-solving skills
+- **Showcase my development approach and problem-solving skills**
-- **Demonstrate consistency** in project execution and reflection
+- **Demonstrate consistency in project execution and reflection**
-- **Provide insight** into my work style for potential employers and collaborators
+- **Provide insight into my work style for potential employers and collaborators**

 I believe that showing the journey—not just the final product—gives a more complete picture of my capabilities as a developer and team member.